 The advantage of carbon fiber printed parts is the increased strength when compared to other 3D-printed materials.
 Most 3D-printed parts are made out of PLA or ABS which are relatively weak, meaning the parts cannot be used for structural purposes.
 However, with 3D-printed carbon fiber materials, the strength is comparable to that of aluminum.
 This opens many applications for the use of 3D-printed parts.

-Carbon Fiber vs. Carbon Fiber 3D Filament
+What Is the Difference Between Carbon Fiber and Carbon Fiber 3D Filament?

 Both traditional carbon fiber and 3D-printed carbon fiber add strength and are lightweight, but the method of application is very different.
 Traditionally, carbon fiber is a weaved mat of fibers that have a resin applied and then cured.
 Traditional carbon fiber is usually made into larger panels and tubular sections but can be made into brackets.
 3D-printed carbon fiber is either chopped into micro strands and added to a filament from which it is printed into a part usually with complex geometry or is printed as a singular continuous strand in discrete layers of a 3D-printed part.